Search Britroyals by name, year or event

 1885 - Creation of the Scottish Office and the post of Secretary for Scotland later Secretary of State for Scotland.

-1888 - Birth of John Logie Baird who developed of television
+1888 - Birth in Helensburgh of John Logie Baird who develops of television

 1890 - Opening of the Forth Railway Bridge.